mongodb/docs/source/style-guide/includes/terms/f.rst

    fatal
      :icon-fa4:`times-circle` Use *serious* instead.

-   fCV
+   FCV
-     A MongoDB term that describes the "feature compatibility version" of a server.
-Abbreviate by using mixed case, ``fCV``.
-Do not use ``FCV``.
+    MongoDB abbreviation for the "feature compatibility version" of a server.
+Use all uppercase: ``FCV``.
+Don't use mixed case: ``fCV``.

    fewer
      **less**